Kristina01111000/Drws_site/README.md

 		- maybe force front page to load for people not logged in?
 		- make a landing page that redirects to a learn more page?
 - make patients page visible to people not logged in -> think the redirects in gecko theme got it done
-	- what other pages? homepage, login page, frontpage?
+	- what other pages? homepage, login page, frontpage? add a free link to scorecard on page, also link to the movie
+	- put scorecard and the link to movie in a seperate menu on same side
 - added monthly totals to the excel file, anything else?
 - default 0 cannot be removed
 -
 - will be adding my mom as user for testing

--set activity page to homepage
+- set activity page to homepage
 - force not logged people to go to current homepage
 - sheck link for scorecard
 - move monthly totals for each element above the others
 - clean up scorecard paragraphs on page
--add pdf of scorecard directions
+- add pdf of scorecard directions
+- remove search from header
+- add join here at bottom of front page menu